Kyle Funkhouser: Detroit Tigers

 In 2021, Funkhouser appeared most of the season in middle relief for the Tigers.
 He earned his first career save on September 19 against the Tampa Bay Rays.
 Overall in 2021, Funkhouser made 57 appearances (55 in relief), posting a 7–4 record and 3.42 ERA, while striking out 63 batters in 68 1/3 innings.

 On April 6, 2022, the Tigers announced Funkhouser would start the 2022 season on the 10-day injured list with a right shoulder strain.
 On April 23, Funkhouser was moved to the 60-day injured list.

-On November 18, Funkhouser was non tendered and became a free agent.
+On July 23, it was announced that would miss the entire season after it was revealed he required surgery to address the injury.
+On November 15, Funkhouser was designated for assignment by the Tigers.
+Three days later, Funkhouser was non-tendered and became a free agent.

 Texas Rangers

 On January 5, 2023, Funkhouser signed a minor league contract with the Texas Rangers organization.
+He made five scoreless appearances for the Double-A Frisco RoughRiders, striking out five batters across four innings.
+Funkhouser elected free agency following the season on November 6.

+Guerreros de Oaxaca

+On April 22, 2025, Funkhouser signed with the Guerreros de Oaxaca of the Mexican League.
+In seven appearances (four starts) for Oaxaca, Funkhouser logged a 1–1 record and 4.50 ERA with 24 strikeouts over 26 innings of work.

+Los Angeles Dodgers

+On May 28, 2025, Funkhouser signed a minor league contract with the Los Angeles Dodgers.
+He pitched in 17 games, making 12 starts, for the Triple-A Oklahoma City Comets, posting a 2–5 record and 6.03 ERA with 56 strikeouts.
+He elected free agency on November 6.